dastasoft/blog/_posts/heres-what-every-react-developer-needs-to-know-about-typescript_part_2.md

   )
 ```

-- `getAnimeFullById` returns the url for that endpoint.
+- `getAnimeFullById` returns the url of that endpoint.
-- useFetch in this case will return a `data` of the type `JikanAPIResponse` which also have different possibilities, in this case `RawAnimeData`.
+- `useFetch` in this case will return a `data` of type `JikanAPIResponse` which also has different possibilities, in this case `RawAnimeData`.

 ## Conclusion